 Some of our clients that have purchased the Commercial Licence expressed that the plans for the design were too complex for manufacturing in their respective countries and once built, the kilns would not last very long, even if painted with high temperature resistant paint.
 This criticism raised against the CIRCULAR / PORTABLE RING KILN / 3-DRUM BIOCHAR RETORT made us re-think the design.
 A simple expanded metal screen welded on the inside of the curved panel plastered with a specially developed fibre plaster paste, solved the material longevity problem.
-Increasing the diameter of the kiln to increase production is possible, but only practical for kilns up to 2 metre diameter in size as can be seen by this catalogue screenshot:
+Increasing the diameter of the kiln to increase production is possible, but only practical for kilns up to 2 metre diameter in size.

 We understand a circular design cannot be made modular and allow additional add-on compartments to be added.
 The circular kilns still have relevance however as we have demonstrated with our “Faecal Sludge Carbonization Plant” in East London, South Africa.

 With the REC KILN we are trying to address the following aspects: CAPACITY, MOBILITY, LONGEVITY, LOADING/OFF-LOADING OF RETORT DRUMS, PRACTICALITY OF CONSTRUCTION and EFFICIENCY.
 The REC KILN improves on these points, except MOBILITY (obviously we cannot roll it), but it is still a DIY assembly, can be flat-packed – and it can be disassembled for re-positioning.

 •CAPACITY: Original 3 drums increased to 6 drums (150kg/day).

 •MOBILITY: Still mobile once disassembled.
 Still portable.
 Flat-packed and pallet-wrapped into a crate for shipping.